 New Solicitor General appointed

-The Solicitor General will oversee the work of the Law Officers Departments which include the Crown Prosecution Service and Serious Fraud Office, and the Government Legal Department and HM Crown Prosecution Service Inspectorate.
+With the Attorney General, the Solicitor General oversees the work of the Law Officers’ Departments, which include the Crown Prosecution Service, the Serious Fraud Office, the Government Legal Department and HM Crown Prosecution Service Inspectorate.

-The Solicitor General also carries out a number of functions in the public interest, such as considering unduly lenient sentences, and taking action when there has been a contempt of court.
-These functions are carried out independently of their role as a Government minister.
+The Solicitor General also carries out a number of functions in the public interest—such as considering whether to refer unduly lenient sentences to the Court of Appeal—and taking action when there has been a contempt of court.
+These functions are carried out independently of the Solicitor’s role as a Government minister.

-Commenting on his appointment, Solicitor General Michael Ellis said:
+Commenting on his appointment, the Solicitor General, Edward Timpson CBE MP, said:

-"I am delighted to be appointed as Solicitor General for England and Wales.
-I look forward to working with the Attorney General to play my part in making law and politics work together at the heart of the UK constitution.
+"I look forward to working with the Attorney General, Government lawyers and the Civil Service to play my part in making the law and politics work together at the heart of the UK constitution."